RezSat/mathemapy/README.md

 add the step support to the basic operations add language feature

+definealty re-write the entire subtraction class from scratch, this time no trying to copy addition and reversing it :))
 Considerations -> Do we really need BinaryOperator and UnaryOperator ? instead try to get ideas from sympy or mathjs and mathsteps
 -->